-Step 6, Set up the Magento file system owner
+Set up the Magento file system owner

-Step 1: Create the Magento file system owner and give the user a strong password
+Create the Magento file system owner

-Enter the following command as a user with
+To create the Magento file system owner, enter the following command as a user with

 To give the user a password, enter the following command as a user with